Last updated on March 12, 2026

 Green Sun's Zenith

-Green Sun's Zenith allows you to pay just one extra mana to find the best creature in your deck and put it down on the battlefield.
-This is an incredibly powerful ability and one that can end games depending on what you find.
+Green Sun's Zenith allows you to pay just 1 extra mana to find the best green creature in your deck and put it down on the battlefield.
+This is an incredibly powerful effect and one that can end games depending on what you find.

 Finale of Devastation